Index theory of hypoelliptic operators on Carnot manifolds: Main results

 compatible with the $(I_X,C_0(\Gamma_X))$-bimodule structure and making the following diagram commutative

 where $\psi$ denotes Nistor's Connes-Thom isomorphism and $j:\Gamma_X\hookrightarrow T^*X$ denotes the inclusion. \end{itemize} \end{thm*}

-The proof of Theorem \ref{maintechforrep} is quite delicate and covers a large portion of the body of the text, mainly in part \ref{sec:reptheory} and \ref{gropodoprar}.
+The proof of Theorem \ref{maintechforrep} is quite delicate and covers a large portion of the body of the text, mainly in Parts \ref{sec:reptheory} and \ref{gropodoprar}.
 We present two constructions of the Hilbert space bundle $\mathcal{H}\to \Gamma_X$ of flat orbit representations: in Proposition \ref{groupoidftincentrals1} a direct construction gluing together locally defined bundles of representations is given and in Theorem \ref{trivialdldaaddo} we give an indirect construction using deformations.
 Item i) of Theorem \ref{maintechforrep} is a standard result for continuous trace algebras, we recall it below as Lemma \ref{lem:desciriddtriviala}.
-Item ii) of Theorem \ref{maintechforrep} is proven as Theorem \ref{onsurjinteroffm} below.
+Item ii) of Theorem \ref{maintechforrep} follows from Corollary \ref{onsurjinteroffm} below.
 The proof of item iii) of Theorem \ref{maintechforrep} follows from Theorem \ref{maincomputationforisg}, and the uniqueness statement follows in conjunction with item i) of Theorem \ref{maintechforrep}.
 The reader can consult Proposition \ref{metaplecticlinecorrection} and Lemma \ref{superimportanttechnicallemma} for further descriptions of the metaplectic line bundle $\mathfrak{M}(\mathcal{H})$.\\

 The main player in our index result is dualities in Kasparov's $KK$-theory, and especially the interplay between dualities defined from $K$-orientations and those defined from Carnot structures.
 There are well known duality maps